Sleeping Beauty Castle with Spring Flowers

 If you don’t have these apps on your phone, we suggest taking a taxi.
 Many of them offer a flat rate to Disneyland and back – just be sure to ask them.
 Likewise, if you’re staying at a Disneyland property hotel, ask the bell desk for a flat rate coupon upon departure.

-DISNEY GENIE+ & INDIVIDUAL LIGHTNING LANE ATTRACTIONS
+DISNEY LIGHTNING LANE SERVICE

 WORLD OF COLOR